std/

 ///

-/// The precision of this function varies by platform and Rust version.
+/// The precision of this function is non-deterministic.
+This means it varies by platform, Rust version, and

 /// This function currently corresponds to the `fdimf` from libc on Unix